sse-secure-systems/connaisseur/docs/CONTRIBUTING.md

 In case you make changes to the Connaisseur container image itself or code for that matter, you need to re-build the image and install it locally for testing.
 This requires a few steps:

-1. In `helm/values.yaml`, set `imagePullPolicy` to `IfNotPresent`.
-2. Configure your local environment to use the Kubernetes Docker daemon.
-In minikube, this can be done via `eval (minikube docker-env)`.
+1. Configure your local environment to use the Kubernetes Docker daemon.
+In minikube, this can be done via `eval $(minikube docker-env)`.
-3. Build the Connaisseur container image via `make docker`.
+2. Build the Connaisseur container image via `make docker`.
-4. Install Connaisseur as usual via `make install`.
+3. Install Connaisseur as usual via `make dev-install`.

 ### Test changes
 Tests and linting are important to ensure code quality, functionality and security.